Onésimo Sánchez: Coaching career

 Sánchez was named as coach of Real Valladolid Promesas in 2006.
-He left midway through the 2007–08 season to take charge of SD Huesca, whose manager, Manolo Villanova, had been appointed at Real Zaragoza.
+He left midway through the 2007–08 season to take charge of Huesca, whose manager, Manolo Villanova, had been appointed at Real Zaragoza.

 Even though he led the team to promotion from division three, Sánchez's contract was not renewed, and he returned to Valladolid's reserves in 2009 following the dismissal of Paco de la Fuente.
 He turned the side's fortunes around as during the 2009–10 campaign they lost only one game under his management, and this success ultimately led to him being promoted to the management of the first team after the sacking of José Luis Mendilibar on 31 January 2010.

 On 5 April 2010, after ten league matches – six losses and only one win – Sánchez was fired by Valladolid, with the team ranking second from bottom.
 That July he returned to Huesca, still in the second tier, taking them to a best-ever 14th place but resigning with a year left on his contract.

 In February 2013, Sánchez returned to the second division with Real Murcia, who were 16th following the dismissal of Gustavo Siviero.
 He succeeded in avoiding relegation but his contract was not renewed, with the Murcians instead choosing Julio Velázquez.

-Sánchez got back into management in July 2015, at CD Toledo of the third level on a two-year deal.
-After two consecutive play-off finishes, he left in January 2018 by mutual agreement with the Castilla–La Mancha team threatened with relegation.
+Sánchez got back into management in July 2015, at Toledo of the third level on a two-year deal.
+After two consecutive play-off finishes, he left in January 2018 by mutual agreement, with the Castilla–La Mancha team threatened with relegation.

-In the summer of 2018, Sánchez was named assistant to Eusebio Sacristán at top-flight Girona FC.
+In the summer of 2018, Sánchez was named assistant to Eusebio Sacristán at top-flight Girona.
 All of the latter's staff left at the end of the season, which ended in relegation.

 Sánchez was hired by Celta de Vigo B on 28 January 2020, replacing Jacobo Montes at a team second-bottom in the third tier.
 Four months later, having avoided relegation in a season curtailed by COVID-19, he was given a new contract to June 2021.
 In his first full campaign, he led the Galicians to the promotion play-offs, being eliminated 2–1 in the semi-finals on 16 May 2021 by another reserve team, Bilbao Athletic.

 In June 2021, Sánchez added two more years to his contract as the team entered the new Primera Federación after a league restructuring, but was dismissed halfway through.
-He returned to work in the same division on 19 December 2022, at CD Atlético Baleares, being fired less than two months later.
+He returned to work in the same division on 19 December 2022, at Atlético Baleares, being fired less than two months later.

-On 2 May 2024, after more than a year without a club, Sánchez was named manager of third division side UD Ibiza on a deal until the end of the season; he took over from Guillermo Fernández Romo.
-He left on 27 June, after being knocked out by FC Barcelona Atlètic in the semi-finals of the promotion play-offs.
+On 2 May 2024, after more than a year without a club, Sánchez was named manager of third division side Ibiza on a deal until the end of the season; he took over from Guillermo Fernández Romo.
+He left on 27 June, after being knocked out by Barcelona Atlètic in the semi-finals of the promotion play-offs.